Chapter 15 - Prelude to the Last Dance?

 At the time, given my age, I also had no idea what the final result might be.
 It was clear the data base of intelligence needed to be created that would inform the creation of media of all types to promote the new narrative, but I had no idea if I would be around to see the fruit of my labors.
 As a result, I always had a plan B in my pocket where I would pass this off to younger folks to actualize at a later date if it came to that.

 As we headed into another holiday season, I was truly thankful I was still alive and leaning into the Story Studio concept.
 As Rob had predicted Marc hired me to create the design for his American Lodestar TV reality show.
 He knew nothing about TV, but he was strong as a digital and social media promoter.
-I could learn something from him about this.
+I could learn something from him about that.

 I also finished the Storycatching Mapping software so that was another box of the new chapter to do list checked off.